PhiAgent/News-App/README.md

 ### Languages

-Backend: PostGreSQL, Node.js
+1. Backend: PostGreSQL, Node.js
-Frontend: TypeScript, HTML, CSS
+2. Frontend: TypeScript, HTML, CSS

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### UI Design And Accessibility

 1. UI Design:
-  a.
-Reusable Components: Application made use of reusable components to reduce the size of the code base and allow for a centralized point of design decisions.
+  1. Reusable Components: Application made use of reusable components to reduce the size of the code base and allow for a centralized point of design decisions.
     Reusable Components Used: Tab.tsx, Button.tsx, Newslet.tsx, NewsList.tsx, Input.tsx
 2. Accessibility:
-  a.
-Aria Labels: Made use of aria-labels to allow screen reader to correctly read components on the page to vision impaired users.
+  1. Aria Labels: Made use of aria-labels to allow screen reader to correctly read components on the page to vision impaired users.
-  b.
-Aria Roles: Used aria-roles to allow screen readers to see non-button clickable elements.
+  2. Aria Roles: Used aria-roles to allow screen readers to see non-button clickable elements.
-  c.
-Tab-Index: Use to make entire application navigable using just keyboard for users without mouse access.
+  3. Tab-Index: Use to make entire application navigable using just keyboard for users without mouse access.
-  d. onKeyUp: Used to distinguish between key presses while using my application.
+  4. onKeyUp: Used to distinguish between key presses while using my application.
 Users can navigate with 'tab' and select with 'enter'.

 <p align="right">(<a href="#top">back to top</a>)</p>